CRFO/Udacity_Data_Engineering_Projects/Capstone Project - Data Lake Project/README.md

 #### The data was increased by 100x.

 - Use AWS EMR & Spark to process the data.
-This can be executed after creating a AWS EMR cluster, copying capstone.cfg and capstone.py files to hadoop file system and running capstone.py in cluster then executing pythoin file with the spark-submit command.
+This can be executed after creating a AWS EMR cluster, copying capstone.cfg and capstone.py files to hadoop file system and running capstone.py in cluster then executing python file with the spark-submit command.

 ##### The data populates a dashboard that must be updated on a daily basis by 7am every day.
  - A schematized data warehouse should be created based on the parquet output files using Apache Airflow to schedule a Spark job to run on a daily basis.
 In case of any issue arises, email notification can be setup to notify a team to fix any errors.